Testing that does not reduce risk is theatre.

 • Areas of the system that can’t be exercised reliably, even with automation.

-Until these gaps are visible and ownership is clear, adding more checks won’t make releases safer.
+Until these gaps are visible and ownership is explicit, adding more checks won’t make releases safer.
 It just makes the noise louder.

 Start with one critical journey